realyarilabs/open_banking_workshop/PITCHME.md

 ---

 ## What can PISPs and AISPs do?
-PISPs and AISPs are classified as Third Party Providers (TPPs) under PSD2.

----

-## What can PISPs and AISPs do?

 A PISP can provide a service to initiate a payment order (payment information) from one payment provider, at the request of a user to a payment account held at